My child couldn't make an open house. Can she still join?

 Can you tell me more about the history of fife and drum music?

 ~ Sure!
 It is varied.
 The Kentish Guards Fife and Drum Corps of East Greenwich, Rhode Island, have a great history from their website.
 Click here to read it.
+There are also lots of other fife and drum corps in the United States.
+We are the newest member corps of The Company of Fifers and Drummers!

 Have a question that wasn't covered?
 Please email: email@example.com